bahag-ramose/bahag-ramose/README.md

 - 👋 Hi, I’m Ewerton Ramos (@bahag-ramose)
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning e-commerce.
-- 💞️ I’m looking to collaborate on cloud computing.
+- 💞️ I’m looking to collaborate on the cloud platform development.
-- 📫 Reach me via Team
+- 📫 Reach me via Microsoft Teams.

 <!---
 bahag-ramose/bahag-ramose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.